Blog & News

 Many indoor winter maintenance projects also help homeowners save money.
 In fact, one of the best money-saving maintenance tasks is checking for air leaks.
 According to HomeAdvisor, you can “stop energy-sucking, money-wasting air leaks by caulking, sealing and weather-stripping all of the seams, cracks, and openings in your home.”

-If you need help finding someone in your area who has experience doing this type of work, give Perma-Chink a call and they will provide you with referrals.
-1-800-548-3554.
+If you need help finding someone in your area who has experience doing this type of work, give us a call and we will provide you with referrals 1-800-548-3554.
+You can also find a contractor near you by following this link Find a Contractor.

 By Seth Murphy